Committal for Contempt

 Attachment and committal are proceedings arising on foot of contempt of court, designed to compel compliance with a court order.
 Its purpose is coercive and not punitive.
 Attachment may only be had in respect of orders to do particular things.
 It is not generally available to enforce payment of money.
 It is available in respect of wilful disobedience to a court order, but not where disobedience is due to negligence or inability to comply.

-They may be used where there is an order for payment of money into court, recovery of property (other than land or monies) or requiring a person to do an act (other than payment of money) or refrain from doing act.
+They may be used where there is an order for payment of money into court, recovery of property (other than land or monies) or requiring a person to do an act (other than payment of money) or refrain from doing the act.
 It may be used against a company which wilfully disobeys an order.

 A penal endorsement on the original court order should indicate that if a person fails to obey the order within the time limit specified, he may be subject to the process to compel obedience including imprisonment.
 Generally, the order requiring the person to do or abstain from doing the act must be served.
 It might be possible to prove that the person concerned is evading service, but has notice of the order.

 Proceedings should be brought before the court making the order itself.
 An order of attachment is only issued by leave of court on application.
 The application is heard by a motion.
-It may be necessary to obtain an order for substituted service where the person against whom a service attachment is sought, is avoiding enforcement and cannot be served personally.
+It may be necessary to obtain an order for substituted service where the person against whom a service attachment is sought is avoiding enforcement and cannot be served personally.

 Attachment II